dgc-network/Learning-Digitalcoin-from-the-Command-Line/17_4_Accessing_Digitalcoind_with_Python.md

 TXID of sent transaction:  187f8baa222f9f37841d966b6bad59b8131cfacca861cbe9bfc8656bd16a44cc
 ```

-## Summary: Accessing  Bitcoind with Python
+## Summary: Accessing  Digitalcoind with Python

-Accessing Bitcoind with Python is very easy while using the `python-bitcoinrpc` library.
+Accessing Digitalcoind with Python is very easy while using the `python-bitcoinrpc` library.
 The first thing to always do is to establish a connection with your `digitalcoind` instance, then you can call all of the digitalcoin API calls as described in the digitalcoin-core documentation.
 This makes it easy to create small or large prorgrams to manage your own node, check balances, or create cool applications on top, as you access the full power of `digitalcoin-cli`.

 ## What's Next?

-Learn more about "Talking to Digitalcoin in Other Languages" in [17.5: Accessing Digitalcoin with Rust](17_5_Accessing_Bitcoind_with_Rust.md).
+Learn more about "Talking to Digitalcoin in Other Languages" in [17.5: Accessing Digitalcoin with Rust](17_5_Accessing_Digitalcoind_with_Rust.md).

 ## Variant: Build Python from Source

-If you need to install Python 3 from source, follow these instructions, then continue with ["Creating a BitcoinRPC Project"](17_4_Accessing_Bitcoind_with_Python.md#creating-a-bitcoinrpc-project).
+If you need to install Python 3 from source, follow these instructions, then continue with ["Creating a DigitalcoinRPC Project"](17_4_Accessing_Digitalcoind_with_Python.md#creating-a-bitcoinrpc-project).

 ### 1. Install Dependencies
 ```sh